Dev100123/Medical_Database_Dashboard/README.md

 #### 1. MySQL Server Login

-#### MySQL Credentials Use the following credentials to connect to the MySQL database inside Docker:
+#### MySQL Credentials Use the following credentials to connect to the MySQL database inside Dashboard Application:

 ```bash
     Username: your_mysql_username